 To think the degree that sits below the workstation I write from is from a middle states accredited college that doesn't exist anymore is sad and downright depressing.
 To see online both campuses being made available in bankruptcy via separate sealed-bid sales was hard to believe.

 I actually thought someday when I got married, I'd have my wedding on campus in the ballroom of Fortunoff Hall.
 And how my wedding guests would be so impressed by the beauty of this historic mansion and its grounds.

 I'm was hoping another College or University would buy the Oakdale campus and turns it into what it was meant to be; a college, and not a catering hall or country club.

-The winner, and I mean winner, considering the William K. Vanderbilt summer mansion (Fortunoff Hall) alone was valued at $56 million, of the Dowling College Oakdale campus auction was Princeton Education Center LLC, who had the highest bid of $26.5 million when court documents were filed on Friday, April 7, 2017.
-They will use the campus for educational purposes.
+The winner, and I mean winner, considering the William K. Vanderbilt summer mansion (Fortunoff Hall) alone was valued at $56 million, of the Dowling College Oakdale campus auction was initially Princeton Education Center LLC, who had the highest bid of $26.5 million when court documents were filed on Friday, April 7, 2017.
+However, they never closed on the prime property.

 So instead, NCF Capital Ltd. who is based in Houston, Texas had the 2nd highest bid at $26.1 is the new buyer.
 They are identified in court documents as "An educational end-user."

 I'm somewhat relieved that Dowling will remains a place of learning, which diminishes my sadness slightly.
 I cannot help but wonder; who is NCF Capital and what specifically will be done with the Oakdale campus now.

 Myself, and my fellow alumni will forever feel a sense of loss that Dowling College is no more.